Storyvalues – The Flock of Doves

 Mumbai is the largest city in India, ranked seventh in the world in population.
 Approximately 20 million people live in Mumbai.

 New Delhi is the capital city if India, with a population of approximately 260,000.

 Step 5 - Matt's Music and Art Corner

 This recording of ʻThe Flock of Doves’ features music played on instruments that are traditionally used in India, such as the Sitar (plucked 23-string instrument), Tabla (hand drums), Santoor (hammered dulcimer), Shenhai (horn) and Bansuri (flute).

-Indian music has had a profound influence on western culture, through the music of Miles Davis, The Beatles, Nitin Sawney, Ravi Shankar, Phillip Glass, and many others.
+The influence of Indian music extends far beyond the borders of India, informing the music of Miles Davis, The Beatles, Nitin Sawney, Ravi Shankar, Phillip Glass, and many others.